swanson/no-extra-points/_posts/2019-02-15-week-2-fanball-plays.md

 ## QB John Wolford – Arizona Hotshots (\$6,600)

-Coming as the most expensive quarterback on the slate, John Wolford appears worth the cost.
+Coming in as the most expensive quarterback on the slate, John Wolford appears worth the cost.
 Last week, the Wake Forest product led the AAF with 275 passing yards on 29 attempts.
 Wolford also added more than any other quarterback as runner, with 8 carries for 23 rushing yards.
 With Arizona implied for a league high 29.75 points, while tied for the second-most offensive plays last week (68), Wolford looks like a slam dunk at the quarterback position.

 ## RB Jhurell Pressley – Arizona Hotshots (\$6,900)